We need a review of Prescribed Burning practices in Western Australia

 Sign our petition to call for our Premier and his Government and the Department of Biodiversity, Conservation and Attractions to undertake an urgent review of the application of prescribed burning as part of their fire management policy.

-Please note that while any donations made, which all go to change.org, will result in them sending out the petition to more people, this is not really necessarily because we can successfully circulate the petition link ourselves (send it on to your network).
+Please note that while any donations made on this site, which all go to change.org, will result in them sending out the petition to more people, this is not really necessarily because we can successfully circulate the petition link ourselves (send it on to your network) but is still appreciated as it further spreads the word.

 Complete your signature